latest nhpb_banner 1__compressed2

 Help with Medical Bills

 Families in Midland County looking for a hand-up can try the non-profit, Faith Based group Helping Hands.
-Using private and public funding sources, they will coordinate basic needs for clients.
-Everything from food to items such as clothing are available, along with access to a thrift store.
+Using private and public funding sources, they will coordinate basic needs for clients including money to help pay rent and light bills.
+Everything from free food to items such as clothing are available, along with access to a thrift store.
 In some cases, one time emergency financial assistance is available.
+Find help from Midland TX Helping Hands.

 Residents in the non-profit's service area who are in a housing crisis, such as facing homelessness or an imminent eviction can turn to the agency for help.
 Resources range from one time cash grants to advice and accommodations.